Posts related to 6. (In)security

 02 June 2011 - Insecurity in Central America, a little heard story

-I just come back from Central America where I was doing a consultancy for a British humanitarian organisation and, given that we don’t hear much about the region in the news, I thought you might be interested to know a bit about it.
+I just come back from Central America where I was doing a consultancy for a humanitarian organisation and, given that we don’t hear much about the region in the news, I thought you might be interested to know a bit about it.

 The organisation has been operating there for decades but has recently questioned its presence given the drastic deterioration of the security there in the last three years.
 Indeed, statistically, Honduras, Guatemala and El Salvador (now known as the “Northern Triangle of Death!”) are amongst the most dangerous countries on earth.
 While in each of these countries, the levels of insecurity vary from one area to another, this means that aid workers (and of course the population) are living in high-risk areas.
-In light of this, the aid organisation asked me specifically to assess whether they could continue working in these countries, and if so, provide them … Read the rest
+In light of this, the aid organisation asked me specifically to assess whether they could continue working in these countries, and if so, provide them with … Read the rest

 -